 Space & Rocket

-Buy the book, “Space & Rocket: The Art of Science,” offered in a 12″x12″ hardbound version, and a 7″x7″ soft cover version, by clicking either of these two links:
+Buy the book, “Space & Rocket: The Art of Science,” offered in a 12″x 12″ hardbound version and an 8.5″x 11″ softcover “zine” version, by clicking either of these two links to the Blurb website:

 Apollo Saturn V: First Stage (S-1C) Rocketdyne F-1 Engine Nozzle 1